Skip to main content

 This means that practitioners, service providers, policy-makers and people with DLD are often left with more questions than answers.
 Consequently, limiting accurate translation of effective interventions in the real world.
 We believe that establishing an international consensus on reporting guidelines for people with or at risk of (D)LD would significantly accelerate progress in (D)LD research and the ease with which it can be used in clinical practice

 However, our aims can only be achieved if our work is truly international.
-Therefore, in autumn of 2021Professor Cristina McKean, Newcastle University, and Dr Pauline Frizelle, University College Cork, convened a discussion group of international experts who had either carried out SLT/P intervention research or systematic reviews in this area.
+Therefore, in autumn of 2021Professor Cristina McKean, The University of Oxford, and Professor Pauline Frizelle, University College Cork, convened a discussion group of international experts who had either carried out SLT/P intervention research or systematic reviews in this area.
 The expert group have prioritised aspects of intervention to consider for the establishment of an international consensus on reporting guidelines.
 Namely:

 • Participant